LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Experiment

-In this section, LEDCNet is compared with some other semantic segmentation models on the constructed private dataset.
+In this section, LOANet is compared with some other semantic segmentation models on the constructed private dataset.
 These models include GCNet\cite{cao2019gcnet}, PSPNet\cite{zhao2017pyramid}, SegFormer\cite{xie2021segformer}, and A2FPN\cite{li2022a2}, DC-Swin\cite{wang2022novel}, BuildFormer\cite{wang2022building} proposed for remote sensing semantic segmentation.
-The backbone network of the other compared models is ResNet18, and LEDCNet uses the proposed backbone network LDCNet.
-LEDCNet is divided into two versions, the basic version and the large version.
+The backbone network of the other compared models is ResNet18, and LOANet uses the proposed backbone network LDCNet.
+LOANet is divided into two versions, the basic version and the large version.
 The only difference is that the depth of LDCNet is different.
 The number of dense block stacks in the basic version is 2, 2, 6, 2, while the number of stacks in the large version is 6, 6, 18, 6.
-From Table \ref{tab1}, it is clear seen that the proposed model outperforms other models in term of the numerical results.
+From Table \ref{results_on_the_private_dataset}, it is clear seen that the proposed model outperforms other models in term of the numerical results.
 The mIoU of the proposed model is 4.59\% higher than that of the powerful BuildFormer.
-And the IoU of the background, houses and roads increased by 2.47\%, 6.45\% and 4.04\% respectively compared with BuildFormer.
+And the IoU of the background, buildings and roads increased by 2.47\%, 6.45\% and 4.04\% respectively compared with BuildFormer.
 Furthermore, the overall accuracy and mean F1 score of the proposed model are 0.94\% and 3.40\% higher than the powerful BuildFormer.
-However, the large-scale version of LEDCNet does not perform as well as the base version on our smaller-scale dataset, and it overfits.
-Moreover, LEDCNet using the proposed LDCNet as the backbone outperforms LEDCNet with ReseNet18 as the backbone.
+However, the large-scale version of LOANet does not perform as well as the base version on our smaller-scale dataset, and it overfits.
+Moreover, LOANet using the proposed LDCNet as the backbone outperforms LOANet with ReseNet18 as the backbone.
 A comparison of the visual effects via different methods is depicted in Fig.\ref{private_dataset_results}.
 It can be seen from the figure that the proposed model handles edges better than other methods.
-And the extracted houses did not generate a large number of voids.
+And the extracted buildings did not generate a large number of voids.
 It can extract relatively small roads.